Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 This factor contributes a lot to its texture as it toughens up the meat, making it a lean steak cut.

-• However, if you cook it well enough or leave the steaks rare they will still be very juicy and tender to some extent with a medium-level beef flavor.
+• If you cook the steaks rare to medium-rare, they will still be juicy and tender.
+They will have a medium beef flavor.

-• What is the most tender sirloin steak, you ask?
+• What is the most tender steak, you ask?
+Filet mignons are the most tender steaks.

 Fat Content